salpida-foundation/sal-meter-competition/docs/04_faq_extended_en.md

 ### Q6.
 Must Track A teams have exactly seven members?

 **A.**
-No. Seven members is a **reference structure**, not a rigid requirement.
+No. Seven members is a **reference structure**, not a quota.

-What matters is **coverage of roles**, not headcount:
+What matters is **capability coverage**, not headcount:

 - Biosensor / chemistry expertise
-- Signal processing or AI
+- Signal processing and/or AI
-- Hardware engineering
+- Hardware or systems engineering
 - Statistical validation
 - Project coordination

-Teams lacking one or more of these capabilities are unlikely to succeed in Track A.
+Teams lacking any of these capabilities should **not apply to Track A**.

 ---

 ### Q7.
 Can international or mixed-nationality teams participate?

 **A.**
 Yes.
-There are **no nationality restrictions**.
+There are **no nationality or residency restrictions**.

-International and multi-institutional teams are explicitly encouraged, provided coordination is feasible.
+International and multi-institutional teams are encouraged, provided coordination is realistic.

 ---

 ### Q8.
 Can students participate?

 **A.**
-Yes — with role clarity.
+Yes — with clear role boundaries.

 - **Track A / B:**
-  - Senior researchers lead
+  - Senior researchers must lead
-  - Students participate in supporting or scoped roles
+  - Students participate in scoped or supporting roles

 - **Track C:**
   - Open to students, individuals, and exploratory contributors

-Track C is the recommended entry path for students or first-time participants.
+For most students, **Track C is the correct entry point**.

 ---

-## 4. Research Support, Costs, and IP Boundaries
+## 4. Funding, Costs, and Financial Misunderstandings

 ### Q9.
-Can the provided support cover all research costs?
+Does the competition funding cover full research costs?

 **A.**
 No.

-Any support provided in this competition is **milestone-based research support**, not full project financing.
+Any funding associated with this competition is **milestone-based research support**, not project underwriting.

 It is designed to:

-- Enable meaningful research progress
+- Enable bounded progress
 - Reward validated completion

-It is **not** designed to fully underwrite large teams or institutions.
+It is **not** intended to fully fund labs, salaries, or institutional programs.

-If full cost coverage is required, participation beyond Track C is not recommended.
+If full cost coverage is required, **do not apply beyond Track C**.

 ---

 ### Q10.
 Why is full funding intentionally avoided?

 **A.**
-Because the goal is **signal validity and standard formation**, not institutional dependency.
+Because the goal is **standard formation and signal validity**, not institutional dependency.

-This structure ensures:
+This structure:

-- Serious teams self-select in
+- Filters for serious, self-committed teams
-- Symbolic or under-committed projects self-select out
+- Discourages speculative or symbolic participation
-- Reduced risk of abandoned or superficial participation
+- Reduces risk of abandoned or low-effort projects

-This is a **filter by design**, not a limitation by accident.
+This is **a deliberate filter**, not a limitation.

 ---

+## 5. IP, Patents, and Boundary Conditions

 ### Q11.
-What about patents and IP?
+Can teams file patents?

 **A.**
-Yes — but only within fixed boundaries.
+Yes — **within strict boundaries**.

 - Core standards (CAIS, Sal-Meter definitions, indices) remain **open** under CC BY-SA
 - Implementation-specific innovations may be published or protected independently
-- No retroactive IP ambiguity is permitted

-**Yes, but only if you respect the boundary.**
+- Canonical definitions cannot be enclosed, redefined, or restricted

+There is **no retroactive negotiation** of these boundaries.

-If this is a concern, Track C is recommended instead.
+If this is a concern, **Track C is recommended**.

 ---

-## 5. Certification, Endorsement, and Common Misinterpretations
+## 6. Certification, Endorsement, and Common Misinterpretations

 ### Q12.
-Does SICS certify or endorse teams or devices?
+Does SICS certify, approve, or endorse teams or devices?

 **A.**
 No.